Extreme operating excellence in life

 Newton’s first law has a good way of helping to frame this, in analogizing with static/kinetic friction:

 This keeps increasing until it reaches a point of mental friction (mF) of normalness.
-Most people usually quit here, it’s their perceived limit for pushing themselves.
+Most people usually quit here - it’s their perceived limit for pushing themselves.

-All this is to say, to kick ourselves into mental overdrive in pursuit of excellence in whatever our craft is, we have to first be able to recognize when we quit just because it’s getting tough—chances are, it’s the perceived limits of our ability that we confuse with our actual limits.
+All this is to say, to kick ourselves into mental overdrive in pursuit of excellence in whatever our craft is, we have to first be able to recognize when we quit just because it’s getting tough—because chances are, it’s the perceived limits of our ability that we confuse with our actual limits.

 It’s why Elon Musk slept on the Tesla factory floor when the Model 3 was experiencing severe production difficulties, delays and costs.